tkhq/demo-lygos-dlc/README.md

 key that is *not* attested.
 Local runs check routing and verification logic.
 Only a deployed enclave demonstrates the attestation, and even there the boot proof is not checked.

-Never enable debug mode on an app you intend to show.
+Never enable debug mode on a production app.
 It zeroes the attestation PCRs and permanently marks the app's quorum key insecure, and neither can be undone by a later non-debug deployment.
-Use it only on an app you intend to throw away.
+Use it only on a development app.

 ## Deploying

 The deploy config pins an image digest and the SHA-256 of the binary inside it.
 Only a reproducible StageX build produces those, so every deployment goes through CI.

-Production runs in the Solutions org and dev in Connor Dev, so `tvc login` has to point at the right one before any command. `tvc-configs/` holds a config pair per environment, and `tvc-configs/README.md` has the identifiers.
+`tvc login` should be run first and configured to your org. `tvc-configs/` holds a config pair per environment, and `tvc-configs/README.md` has the identifiers.

 ```sh